jorgehermo9/tautology-checker/README.md

 # tautology-checker
-Tautology checker made on Ocaml language
+Tautology checker made on OCaml language

 It checks wether a given proposition (Data types for propositions are shown in sthe ource file) is a tautology (always true) or not.